8 Basis of Regulations

 PFOA | 20 | 13 | 0.3 |

-The Fifth Unregulated Contaminant Monitoring Rule (UCMR5) was published in December 2021.
+The Fifth Unregulated Contaminant Monitoring Rule (UCMR 5) was published in December 2021.
 UCMR5 requires sample collection for 30 chemical contaminants between 2023 and 2025.
 This includes a list of 29 PFAS with minimum reporting limits ranging from 2 to 20 ppt (USEPA 2021).
-Individual PWS data will be reported online starting in 2023 (USEPA 2023).
-UCMR5 will include all US public water systems serving 3300 or more people, which is a change from previous UCMRs that included systems serving 10,000 or more people.
+Individual PWS data has been reported online (USEPA 2024).
+UCMR5 will include all US public water systems serving 3,300 or more people, which is a change from previous UCMRs that included systems serving 10,000 or more people.

-The USEPA has not yet established final regulations for any PFAS under the SDWA.
-However, in 2023 USEPA released a proposed rule that includes NPDWRs for six PFAS for public review and comment (USEPA 2023).
-In this draft rulemaking, USEPA has classified PFOA and PFOS as likely human carcinogens and proposes health-based MCLGs for PFOA and PFOS of zero, consistent with USEPA’s approach for likely human carcinogens in general.
-The proposed and individual MCLs for PFOA and PFOS are at 4 ng/L, which is the analytical minimum reporting level.
-This draft rulemaking also proposes MCLGs and MCLs for the mixtures of PFHxS, Gen-X, PFNA, and PFBS at a total hazard index of 1 (unitless) (see Section 9.1.3.1 for a discussion of hazard index).
-USEPA expects to finalize this rulemaking in 2023.
-All six of these PFAS for which standards are being proposed are included in the UCMR5 analyte list.
+The USEPA has established final regulations for PFAS under the SDWA.
+USEPA published a rule on April 26, 2024 that includes National Primary Drinking Water Regulations (NPDWRs) for six PFAS (USEPA 2024).
+In this rulemaking, USEPA has classified PFOA and PFOS as likely human carcinogens and proposes health-based MCLGs for PFOA and PFOS of zero, consistent with USEPA’s approach for likely human carcinogens in general.
+The individual MCLs for PFOA and PFOS are at 4 ng/L, which is the analytical reporting level and practical quantitation level.
+This rulemaking includes MCLGs and MCLs for PFNA, PFHxS, and GenX individually at 10 ng/L provided they are not in a mixture as well as mixtures of PFHxS, Gen-X, PFNA, and PFBS at a total hazard index of 1 (unitless).
+All six of these PFAS are included in the UCMR5 analyte list.

 In addition, when the USEPA determines there may be an “imminent and substantial endangerment” from a contaminant that is present in or likely to enter a PWS, under Section 1431 of the SDWA, it may issue emergency administrative orders (EAOs) to take any action necessary to protect human health if state and local authorities have not acted (42 U.S.C. §300i).
 USEPA has issued several such EAOs to protect public and private water supply wells contaminated with PFOA or PFOS (USEPA 2009, 2014, 2015, 2022).